tmmitch25/ai-case-study/README.md

 ## Business Activities

+## Problem Statement
 * What specific problem is the company or project trying to solve?
-* The project is trying to solve how to further integrate AI into its business functions
+* CFI Partners seeks to integrate AI more deeply into its business operations, focusing on portfolio optimization, risk assessment, operational efficiency.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 * The intended customer for CFI Partners are corporate professionals, Institutional Investors, Small and Medium Enterprises (SMEs)

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
-* Differentiated culture and The Academy Group (TAG)
+* CFI Partners differentiates itself through a culture rooted in inclusion and collaboration, exemplified by its partnership with The Academy Group (TAG), fostering diversity and a unique client-first service model.

 ## Landscape